 Welcome to the club, moms and dads!
 With the announcement of a new baby’s impending arrival come so much excitement and so many questions.
 Who should host and plan the shower?
+How long do they go?
 What are the etiquette rules when it comes to covering the costs?
 Who pays for a baby shower?

 This article will help you decipher traditional etiquette rules of cost, find out what is trending today, and help you choose the right arrangement for your situation and who might be paying.
 Most importantly, get ready to have a fantastic time at your baby shower.
 We have hosted thousands of showers, and who pays might surprise you!

 Many parents want to respect traditional etiquette rules when it comes to their baby shower.
 They may feel that their guests expect and appreciate this.
 When the guests will span multiple generations, it can be helpful to have a set of “rules” to follow that will conform to these expectations.

 Traditionally for an in-person shower, a friend or relative hosts the baby shower and pays for the costs.
 But this is changing fast!

 Generally, the expecting mom is kept free of the traditional baby shower, but honestly, this is not really common now.
 But if that’s your game for sure check out our baby shower checklist.

 It is appropriate for a friend or more distant relative, such as a cousin or aunt, to act as the host.
 The main rule is that the parents-to-be do not host, as it can be interpreted as throwing themselves a party and asking for gifts.

 Upending the rules for a modern baby shower

 It’s also okay to throw the traditional etiquette “rules” out the window.
 Every family is different and has their own comfort level about paying for things such as baby showers.